 BUYING OR SELLING A COMPANY?
-TWO DOCUMENTS YOU NEED TO PROTECT BUSINESS DISCUSSIONS
+2 DOCUMENTS YOU NEED TO PROTECT BUSINESS DISCUSSIONS

 You decided to buy or sell a business and found an interested party.
 Prior to entering into a contract, both of you need to share more information, so you can decide whether and how to move forward.
 There are 2 essential documents necessary to protect your discussions.

 Before a seller undertakes any detailed discussions with a potential buyer, the parties should enter into a Nondisclosure Agreement (NDA) which provides that all confidential information will be held in confidence and will not be used for any purpose other than in connection with considering the purchase of the business.
 If the discussions break down, the agreement should provide that all confidential information will be returned to the other party.

 Sometimes these agreements go further and provide that the potential buyer will not solicit or hire any of the seller’s employees for a period of time after the date of the NDA.
 The reason for this provision is to keep a prospective buyer from hiring the seller’s key people if they decide not to buy the company.
 The prospective buyers will be learning important information from the seller about these employees, including their salaries and bonuses, and they may use that information to hire these individuals.

 Once the parties have agreed on the material terms of a purchase, the seller’s or buyer’s lawyer will often prepare an agreement called a “Letter of Intent.”
 A Letter of Intent is a relatively straightforward document setting out the fundamental terms of the transaction.
 The negotiation and preparation of the Letter of Intent helps to flush out issues which may not have been addressed, and ensures that there has truly been a meeting of the minds between the parties as to the business terms of the transaction.